Database Performance, Monitoring and Management with dbWatch

 All my locations, clouds, and customers in one tool

 For many, their DBMS estate encompasses different data centers or cloud providers.
 If that estate is being monitored by a central DBA group, then the security of the data that is passed around becomes paramount.
 With dbWatch Control Center, these different server locations can be combined into a single tool.
 The connections between dbWatch Control Center and those target instances are protected using advanced encryption to ensure security.
 It is important to note that the data is never shared between the target instances.
-This makes dbWatch Control Center a fantastic solution for managed service providers (MSPs) that need to monitor many target DBMS instances that can span several clouds, locations, or domains at one time.
+This makes dbWatch Control Center a fantastic solution for managed service providers (MSPs).
+They need to monitor many target DBMS instances that can span several clouds, locations, or domains at one time.

 This screenshot shows how different domains can be accessed within the dbWatch framework.